Audit URLs for SEO Using ahrefs Backlink API Data

 3.3.
 Fetch Total Backlinks

-This function retrieves the total backlinks count.
+This function retrieves the total number of backlinks.

 def fetch_backlinks(url,api_token):